-Since 2008, efforts to estimate the 5 and 20 pCi/L contour levels have been discontinued; instead, a 10 pCi/L countour level is calculated and reported by the Hanford Groundwater Monitoring Program as shown in Figure 2.4.
+Since 2008, estimation of the 5 and 20 pCi/L contour levels was discontinued; instead, a 10 pCi/L countour level is calculated and reported by the Hanford Groundwater Monitoring Program as shown in Figure 2.4.
+The most recent plume estimations indicate that the interior plume area above 10 pCi/L may also be declining.

 Figure 2.4.
-Estimated Extent of the 200-UP-1 OU Iodine-129 Plume for the Period from 2007 through 2017 for the 1 and 10 pCi/L Contour Levels.
-For Information Only.
+Estimated Extent of the 200-UP-1 OU Iodine-129 Plume for the Period from 2009 through 2018 for the 1 and 10 pCi/L Contour Levels (updated from Rockhold et al. 2018b).